jpjones76/SeisIO.jl/docs/src/Web/webclients.rst

 ********
 Examples
 ********
-Note that the "src" keyword is used by FDSNWS dataselect queries, but not by IRISWS timeseries queries.
+Note that the "src" keyword is used by FDSNWS dataselect queries, but not by IRISWS or PH5WS timeseries queries.

 1. Download 10 minutes of data from four stations at Mt.
 St. Helens (WA, USA), delete the low-gain channels, and save as SAC files in the current directory.
 ::